kyle-nl/cytr.io/guides/ios.md

 ### Check your call forwarding
-While not exhaustive, some basic checks can help you catch low-sophistication forwarding attacks [Codes to Check If Your Phone Is Tapped](https://clario.co/blog/code-to-check-if-phone-is-hacked/)
+While not exhaustive, some basic checks you can run to help you catch low-sophistication forwarding attacks:
+[Codes to Check If Your Phone Is Tapped](https://clario.co/blog/code-to-check-if-phone-is-hacked/)